-An option to save a bit more time is to sew the smaller knitted pieces onto a plain fabric background bought from a shop.
+An option to save a bit more time is to sew the smaller knitted pieces onto a plain fabric background, either an old item of clothing or new plain material bought from a fabric shop.
 Attach to your frame/canvas in the same way.

 Make two background main pieces and stitch them together with a wodge of stuffing (or removable insert) to make a cute little cushion.

 Choose your own colours and embroidered lettering to make your picture personalised and unique.
 A man in the moon is another option, or a smiley boy on the rocket.
 Experiment with some smiley faces with button noses or get some other ideas on the knitted emoji page).
 Space scenes are only one idea but you can make your own scene with knitted flowers, knitted hearts or other small knitted pieces from other knitting patterns - just mix and match.
 Even plain squares can look great, made to fit with a room's particular colour scheme, adding texture and colour balance to a room.

 Perfect handmade new baby gift, a lovely little keepsake!

 Adjust the size of your picture according to your underlying board or frame.
 For this you need to take into account your tension, needle size and yarn gauge.
 This will help you calculate the adjustment needed for your number of cast on stitches.
 The number of rows can then be adjusted through measuring as you work up.